The Ultimate Ignition Poker Review

 The first thing you might notice is that the games run quite a bit tighter.

-The simple reason for tighter games is that there’s almost no psychological pressure to play hands you shouldn’t.
+The simple reason for tighter games in Zone Poker is that there’s almost no psychological pressure to play hands you shouldn’t.

 Blind-stealing is rampant